Nici Nelson

-Nici Nelson is an Africanist, social anthropologist and a Honorary Research Fellow in the Department of Anthropology at Goldsmiths, University of London.
-She obtained a PhD on Kikuyu women in Nairobi, Kenya, from the University of London in 1978 and has published on various fields such as urban anthropology, gender and sexuality, and marriage and households in East Africa.
-Nelson was President of the African Studies Association of the United Kingdom (ASAUK) in the years 2002-2004 and was one of the recipients of the ASAUK Outstanding African Studies Award in 2015–2016.
+Nici Nelson is an Africanist, social anthropologist and an Honorary Research Fellow in the Department of Anthropology at Goldsmiths, University of London.

+She obtained a PhD on Kikuyu women in Nairobi, Kenya, from the University of London in 1978 and has published on various fields including urban anthropology, gender and sexuality, and marriage and households in East Africa.
+Nelson was President of the African Studies Association of the United Kingdom (ASAUK) in the years 2002–2004 and was one of the recipients of the ASAUK Outstanding African Studies Award in 2015–2016.

 Publications

-Nici Nelson published many scholarly articles and books including:
+Nici Nelson published many scholarly articles and books, including: